Author Archives: Emma Day

 On December 9, 2025, the National Academies of Sciences, Engineering, and Medicine (NASEM), released the second and final Sickle Cell Disease in Social Security Disability Evaluations 2025 Report.
 This report was completed at the request of the Social Security Administration, which tasked NASEM with reviewing the latest published research and science and producing a report on best practices and community experiences in the management and treatment of sickle cell disease.
 NASEM also released an interim report in June 2025.

-The Sickle Cell Disease Association of America Inc. (SCDAA), and its Medical and Research Advisory Committee (MARAC) strongly support the report’s conclusions and is eager to work with the Social Security Administration to implement appropriate and needed changes to the current Social Security disability criteria for sickle cell disease.
+The Sickle Cell Disease Association of America Inc. (SCDAA), and its Medical and Research Advisory Committee (MARAC) strongly support the report’s conclusions and are eager to work with the Social Security Administration to implement appropriate and needed changes to the current Social Security disability criteria for sickle cell disease.

 This final report recognizes the broad variation in sickle cell disease and its complications as well as approaches to both acute and chronic pain management, highlighting that, for a number of reasons, pain is often managed at home or in a variety of outpatient care settings.
 The report’s important conclusions include: